hatchluke/BIOL3070-Hatch/FinalMarkdown.md

     1999 strain of West Nile virus.
 Emerging Infectious Diseases, 9(3), 311–322. <https://doi.org/10.3201/eid0903.020628>

 2. ChatGPT.
-OpenAI, version Jan 2025.
+OpenAI, version Nov 2025.
 Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-11-11.
+Accessed 2025-11-13.